tunafishhyyyy/TDS_project1/README.md

    - All text data is embedded using the OpenCLIP ViT-B-32 model with OpenAI weights, ensuring consistency between offline (data prep) and online (API query) embeddings.

 3. **Vector Database**
-   - Embeddings and metadata are stored in-memory using ChromaDB for fast similarity search.
+   - Embeddings and metadata are stored in-memory using **FAISS** for fast similarity search.
+(Previously ChromaDB, now replaced due to performance issues on Windows.)

 4. **API**
    - A FastAPI app exposes a `/api/` endpoint that accepts a question and optional base64 image, computes embeddings, retrieves relevant content, and returns an answer with supporting links.